invizbox/invizbox-original/README.md

 Now Make InvizBox:

-Using the fileis from the invizbox-firware and invizbox-luci proceed to build your invizbox.
+Using the filed from the invizbox-firware and invizbox-luci proceed to build your InvizBox.

 ====================================